Last updated May 17th, 2022.

 SAIC Motor Corp.
 Ltd. (SHA:600104)

-SAIC Motors, China’s largest car manufacturer in terms of both total assets and sales, declined to 26.67CNY per share from its 52 week high of 37.66CNY during 2018.
+SAIC Motors is China’s largest car manufacturer in terms of both total assets and sales.

-Shares of SAIC present a buying opportunity.
-Eventually, they should reap gains from the firm’s global expansion plans.
+Still though, shares of SAIC present a buying opportunity.
+Eventually, they should reap gains from the firm’s global expansion plans, which helps it rank among the best growth stocks in China.

 GD Power Development Company (SHA:600795)